-- 8. Physical and online environments promote safety and wellbeing while minimising the opportunity for children and young people to be harmed. - 8.1 Online safety is explicitly taught in the Health curriculum, and also as a cross-curriculum priority.
+Physical and online environments promote safety and wellbeing while minimising the opportunity for children and young people to be harmed.

+- 8.1 Online safety is explicitly taught in the Health curriculum, and also as a cross-curriculum priority.
 Mitigation of risk is made through risk analysis which includes proactive and reactive processes to ensure online training.
 New ICT filtering and safeguards ensure a child-friendly Internet and online presence.
 College device package includes ICT safety and training evenings for parents and students. - 8.2 Appropriate ICT Use Policy in place for staff, students and volunteers.
 Codes of Conduct articulate and ensure understanding of the appropriate use of online resources.
 Staff employment and parent/student enrolment contracts provide strong enforcement of appropriate standards which underpin enrolment and employment. - 8.3 Risk management assessments by Board and staff ensure mitigation of ICT risk, including online activity.
 Insurance policy take in relation to ICT infrastructure and compromise.
 ICT security and risk management has been undertaken and is part of a continuous cycle of improvement. - 8.4 Minimal use of ICT service contracts.
-Microsoft 365, Adobe, SEQTA, Synergetic, Story Park, Ed.
+Microsoft 365, Adobe, SEQTA, Synergetic, Ed.
 Val., Consent 2Go and Seesaw software contracts include provisions to comply with privacy and child safety.
-All cloud services are hosted in Australia under Australian law. - 9.
-Implementation of the national child safe principles is regularly reviewed and improved. - 9.1 Child Safe principles now implemented.
-First discussed proactively by the College Board in 2019.
-HillSide was proactively ensuring similar principles before the National Principles were mandated.
-This has extended the College policy and practice to align closely with the new principle and registration standards.
-The existing school framework was already meeting many principles in practice.
+All cloud services are hosted in Australia under Australian law.

+Implementation of the national child safe principles is regularly reviewed and improved.

+- 9.1 Child Safe principles now implemented.
+This has extended into the College policy and practice to align closely with the new principles and registration standards.
 Staff familiarisation with the principles and inculcation into teaching and learning is developing according to this plan.
 Child safe principles are now embedded into practice. - 9.2 All complaints are assessed and responded to systematically.
 This is at Board, executive and general level, whereby improvement and review is made based on evaluation of the situation and practice.
 Since 2014, systematic improvement of the policies and processes around employment, complaints and child protection have been extensively made.
-The Board is committed in its Strategic Plan and agenda schedule to improvement and the highest standards of practice.
+The Board is committed in its Strategic Plan and agenda schedule to improvement and the highest standards of practice. - 9.3 Survey results are made available to the staff, Board and school community.
+A focus group of students reviewed the data and made response.
+Analysis of data used for continuous improvement.